Skip to main content

 # Or use fastCRW cloud

-This single change lets you use the full Firecrawl SDK ecosystem with CRW's speed advantage — 833ms average latency vs multi-second responses from other scrapers.
+This single change lets you use the full Firecrawl SDK ecosystem with a local-first, low-latency engine instead of a remote multi-second round trip.

 Step 2: Define the Price Extraction Schema